 We have a limited operating history.
-Since our inception in 2012, we have devoted substantially all of our resources to identify, acquire and develop our product and product candidates, including conducting preclinical and clinical studies, acquiring or manufacturing materials for clinical studies, and providing general and administrative support for these operations.
+Since our inception in 2012, we have devoted substantially all of our resources to identify, acquire and develop our product candidates, including conducting preclinical and clinical studies, acquiring or manufacturing materials for clinical studies, and providing general and administrative support for these operations.

-Our net losses were \$31.8 million and \$74.8 million for the three months ended March 31, 2024 and 2023, respectively.
-As of March 31, 2024, we had an accumulated deficit of \$2.0 billion.
+Our net income (loss) was \$38.0 million and \$(31.8) million for the three months ended March 31, 2025 and 2024, respectively.
+As of March 31, 2025, we had an accumulated deficit of \$2.0 billion.
 Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from general and administrative expenses associated with our operations.
-As of March 31, 2024, our cash, cash equivalents and short-term investments totaled \$46.2 million, which we intend to use to fund our operations.
+As of March 31, 2025, our cash, cash equivalents and short-term investments totaled \$13.8 million, which we intend to use to fund our operations.